symbol/symbol-docs/source/guides/transaction/sending-an-encrypted-message.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-.. note:: NEM mainly works with absolute amounts.
-To get an absolute amount, multiply the amount of assets you want to send by 10\ :sup:`divisibility`.
-For example, if the mosaic has :doc:`divisibility <../mosaic/getting-mosaic-information>` 2, to send 10 units (relative) you should define 1000 (absolute) instead.

 4. Sign the transaction with Alice's account.

 .. note:: To make the transaction only valid for your network, include the first block generation hash.
 Open ``http://localhost:3000/block/1`` in a new tab and copy the ``meta.generationHash`` value.